pheyvaer/tadanime/README.md

 as both the information about the anime and the personal information of the user is stored on different servers.

+## What you can do

+- login with your Solid POD
+- browse through a couple of randomly loaded anime
+- browse through your anime
+- update the rating of anime
+- search in anime that is loaded
+- add new anime based on URL (based on Linked Data principles)

 ## Used technologies/concepts

 - [Linked Open Data](https://www.w3.org/DesignIssues/LinkedData.html): get details of anime ([Between Our Worlds](https://betweenourworlds.org))